-Two versions of the basic test were piloted with members who had recently upgraded from the starting grade; the majority passed, some failed, but 70% of them completed it within 45 minutes.
-Council agreed to allow an hour.
+Two versions of the basic test were piloted with members who had recently upgraded from the Entry-Level grade; the majority passed, some failed, but 70% of them completed it within 45 minutes.
+The Council agreed to allow an hour.
 Three volunteers used a Mac; the rest used Windows.
-One took the test on a laptop; one used an iPad mini and found this better than on a mainframe.
+One took the test on a laptop; one used an iPad mini and found it worked well.

 What does the basic test cover?

 There are ten questions on the Code of Practice, followed by questions covering publishing and electronic terminology, accents and other special sorts, BS5261 marks, sequences in publishing and prelims, reference sources, acceptable styles, minimal editing and correcting a table.
-All questions are based on typical British publishing styles.
+All questions are based on typical UK publishing styles.